huonw/huonw.github.io/_posts/2015-05-08-finding-closure-in-rust.md

 - `&mut self` is [`FnMut`](http://doc.rust-lang.org/std/ops/trait.FnMut.html)
 - `self` is [`FnOnce`](http://doc.rust-lang.org/std/ops/trait.FnMut.html)

-These traits are exactly the three core ways to handle data in Rust, so having those three traits meshes perfectly with Rust's type-system.
+These traits are covering exactly the three core ways to handle data in Rust, so having each of them meshes perfectly with Rust's type-system.

 When you write `|args...| code...` the compiler will implicitly define a unique new struct type storing the captured variables, and then